Language development: Semantic development

 Within the first 12–18 months semantic roles are expressed in one word speech including agent, object, location, possession, nonexistence and denial.
 Words are understood outside of routine games but the child still needs contextual support for lexical comprehension.

 18–24 months Prevalent relations are expressed such as agent-action, agent-object, action-location.

 Also, there is a vocabulary spurt between 18 and 24 months, which includes fast mapping.
 Fast mapping is the babies' ability to learn a lot of new things quickly.
 The majority of the babies' new vocabulary consists of object words (nouns) and action words (verbs).

 30–36 months The child is able to use and understand why question and basic spatial terms such as in, on or under.

 36–42 months There is an understanding of basic color words and kinship terms.
 Also, the child has an understanding of the semantic relationship between adjacent and conjoined sentences, including casual and contrastive.

 42–48 months When and how questions are comprehended as well as basic shape words such as circle, square and triangle.

 48–60 months Knowledge of letter names and sounds emerges, as well as numbers.

 By 3–5 years, children usually have difficulty using words correctly.
-Children experience many problems such as underextensions, taking a general word and applying it specifically (for example, 'food' specifically for 'apple') and overextensions, taking a specific word and applying it too generally (example, 'ant' for any insect).
+Children experience many problems such as underextensions, taking a general word and applying it specifically (for example, 'cartoons' specifically for 'Mickey Mouse') and overextensions, taking a specific word and applying it too generally (example, 'ant' for any insect).
 However, children coin words to fill in for words not yet learned (for example, someone is a cooker rather than a chef because a child may not know what a chef is).
 Children can also understand metaphors.

 From 6–10 years, children can understand meanings of words based on their definitions.
 They also are able to appreciate the multiple meanings of words and use words precisely through metaphors and puns.
 Fast mapping continues.

 Within these years, children are now able to acquire new information from written texts and can explain relationships between multiple meaning words.
 Common idioms are also understood.